aidl-upc-2024-clothes-extractor/clothes-extractor/README.md

 ## Train infrastructure

-Our training infrastructure leverages Paperspace\'s GPU-powered cloud environment.
+Our training infrastructure leverages Paperspace's GPU-powered cloud environment.
 The available GPUs in the platform are the A4000, P5000, and RTX5000.
 We have also trained some models on Azure spot instances using a Standard_NC4as_T4_v3 running on a Kubernetees cluster.
 This was possible with the help of Docker containers, which encapsulate our training environments, ensuring consistency across different stages of development and deployment.
 Kubernetes orchestrates these containers to allow them to resume, recover and run several executions in parallel.

 ## Experiment tracking